-Using VKE doesn’t attract cluster management fees, unlike other platforms.
-You’re charged for the worker nodes and the network resources that you deploy and use — Compute, Worker Nodes, Load Balancers, and Block Storage resources.
+Using VKE does not incur cluster management fees, unlike other platforms.
+You are charged for the worker nodes and network resources that you deploy and use, including Compute, Worker Nodes, Load Balancers, and Block Storage resources.

-VKE service automatically deploys managed Load Balancers as required for your Kubernetes Load Balancer/Ingress services.
+The VKE service automatically deploys managed Load Balancers as required for your Kubernetes Load Balancer/Ingress services.
 It integrates with K8's development tools but does not come with an ingress controller pre-configured.
-However, Vultr Load balancers will work with any ingress controller like Nginx, HAProxy, and Traefik.
+However, Vultr Load balancers will work with any ingress controller, such as Nginx, HAProxy, and Traefik.

-Vultr is suitable for developers, startups and small businesses.
-The technical support (in-scope) is free — you can open support tickets for VKE issues or consult the documentation for solutions.
+Vultr is suitable for developers, startups, and small businesses.
+Technical support (in-scope) is free, and you can open support tickets for VKE issues or consult the documentation for solutions.

 AKS — Azure Kubernetes Service

-AKS — Azure Kubernetes Service is Microsoft's fully managed container orchestration service to develop and deploy cloud-native apps in the Azure Cloud platform with built-in code-to-cloud pipelines and guardrails.
+AKS — Azure Kubernetes Service is Microsoft's fully managed container orchestration service for developing and deploying cloud-native apps on the Azure Cloud platform with built-in code-to-cloud pipelines and guardrails.

-With AKS, you can prepare containerized applications for production by using Draft for AKS to ready source code and non-containerized applications for deployments to a Kubernetes cluster.
+With AKS, you can prepare containerized applications for production by using Draft for AKS to ready source code and non-containerized applications for deployment to a Kubernetes cluster.
 Developers can iteratively develop and debug applications with the Kubernetes extensions for VS Code.
-You can also configure advanced networking, integrate Azure AD, setup monitoring, and other features during the deployment process and add CI/CD pipelines through GitHub Actions and simplify runtime and portability with Dapr.
+You can also configure advanced networking, integrate Azure AD, set up monitoring, and other features during the deployment process, and add CI/CD pipelines through GitHub Actions to simplify runtime and portability with Dapr.